Thomas M. Gorrie

 Gorrie is a multitalented business adviser for global organizations in the health care sector providing expertise in the areas of government relations, general management, medical products, health policy, investments, and sales and marketing.
-A chemist by training, he began his career at Johnson & Johnson (J&J) as a senior research scientist in 1972, and over the next 35 years ascended to senior positions in research and development, marketing and sales, international, general management and venture capital.
-His last role as a corporate officer at J&J was as vice president of government affairs and policy responsible for federal, state and international relations for the company.
+A chemist by training, he began his career at Johnson & Johnson (J&J) as a senior research scientist in 1972, and over the next 35 years ascended to senior positions in research and development, marketing and sales, international, general management, and venture capital.
+Prior to his retirement, his last role as a corporate officer at J&J was as vice president of government affairs and policy responsible for federal, state, and international relations for the company.

 Gorrie currently serves as a trustee of Duke University and as chairman of the board for the Duke University Medical Center Health System.
-He is a nonexecutive director of the British Standards Institution in the United Kingdom.
-Gorrie is an adjunct professor at Rutgers University School of Business.
+He is a trustee of Duke Kunshan University in Kunshan, China.
+Gorrie is distinguished executive in residence and adjunct professor at Rutgers University School of Business.
 He is a senior adviser to the U.S. Chamber of Commerce, and a senior adviser to the China Association of Enterprises with Foreign Investments in Beijing.
 He also has written many peer-reviewed scientific articles, holds two patents, has made numerous presentations on broad subjects globally, and co-edited the book Ethics and the Pharmaceutical Industry.

 Gorrie received a PhD and an MS in chemistry from Princeton University, and earned a BA in chemistry from Rutgers University.